API Authentication

 - do not start by suspecting

-sessionId - first confirm that the invocation is actually using remote HTTP
+sessionId - first confirm that the target HTTP endpoint is actually protected

 - then check whether the current process has any valid token source

-- if this happens inside an agent/Bash/ACP subprocess, first check whether the call should be local IPC instead of remote HTTP
+- if this happens inside an agent/Bash/ACP subprocess, first check whether the command should receive an explicit token

 Current scope